Hebrew Diacritics Restoration using Visual Representation

 \subsection{Candidate Generation}

-While the other diacritizers utilize model embeddings to directly predict or refine diacritization, our approach distinguishes itself by incorporating a candidate generation mechanism.
-Dicta's Nakdan utilizes learned representations and human-curated linguistic resources to identify and refine a set of plausible diacritizations, whereas Nakdimon and MenakBERT employ a minimalist, neural-only character-by-character prediction approach that allows them to generate any potential diacritization sequence.
-In contrast, we first generate candidates for each word using a corpus-driven mechanism, and subsequently employ our architecture to score and select the most contextually-appropriate option from this generated set.
+While the other diacritizers utilize model embeddings to directly predict or refine diacritization, our approach distinguishes itself by incorporating a constrained candidate generation mechanism.
+Nakdimon and MenakBERT employ a minimalist, neural-only character-by-character prediction approach that allows for the generation of any potential sequence.
+In contrast, Dicta's Nakdan operates as a hybrid system that leverages human-curated linguistic resources and a formal lexicon.
+Before ranking, it applies morphological analysis and predicts POS tags to filter irrelevant options from its internal dictionary of pre-annotated word forms.
+While this ensures high grammatical accuracy, it relies heavily on predefined rules and curated resources.
+Our system, \divrit{}, bridges these two worlds.
+Similar to Nakdan, we first generate candidates using a corpus-driven mechanism, capturing the empirical distribution of diacritized forms in real-world usage.
+However, unlike the rule-based constraints of Nakdan’s filtering, our architecture allows the VLM to learn unconstrained representations of these candidates.
+By processing candidates as images, \divrit{} captures diacritic information natively, echoing the flexible, data-driven nature of Nakdimon and MenakBERT.

 To generate a set of candidates, we employ a straightforward and efficient component based on the $k$-nearest neighbors (KNN) algorithm (\autoref{fig:knn_algorithm}).
 This algorithm identifies a specified number of similar words from the training data and then compiles a candidate set whose size is capped at a maximum value.
 The KNN algorithm is configured with a parameter $k$ to determine the number of similar words considered, and $c$ which defines the maximal size of the returned candidate set.
 The process involves an initial step of mapping each undiacritized form present in the diacritized corpus to a frequency-sorted list of its observed diacritization patterns.
 Given an undiacritized input word $w$, the generator uses KNN to find the top \textit{k} most similar words (in their undiacritized form) in the corpus that are of the same length $|w|$.
 Similarity is computed based on character-level matching at fixed positions, following established string similarity techniques that account for both edit distance and positional alignment~\cite{levenshtein1966binary,4160958} and leveraging the root-template morphological characteristics of Semitic languages.
 Next, the generation algorithm combines the frequency-sorted pattern lists of these neighbors, preserving the order.
 Subsequently, the generator applies each of these diacritical patterns to the input word while removing repetitions, creating a set of candidates, and returns the top $c$ candidates.